grafana/grafana/docs/sources/http_api/access_control.md

 `GET /api/access-control/status`

-Returns an indicator to check if fine-grained access control is enabled or not.
+Returns an indicator to check if role-based access control is enabled or not.

 ### Required permissions